nfriedb1/DS4PH-Capstone-Neta-Xiang/README.md

 # Health Outcome Predictions by Census Tract
 ### Xiang Xiang Fang and Neta Friedberg

+#### Find the app online here (desktop only): https://share.streamlit.io/nfriedb1/ds4ph-capstone-neta-xiang/main/asthma.py

+### Background

 Our app asks for a Baltimore City address and gives a prediction about each of the following health outcomes at the census tract level: asthma, heart disease, lung cancer, and low birh weight.
+It is an informational app intended for use by Baltimore residents that are interested in their health.
 Our project is based on the Baltimore Transit Equity Coalition (BTEC) & JHU report, which found areas in Baltimore city that are in greatest need of transit improvements, based on four indicator groups: transit, health, social vulnerability, and air pollution.
 The full report can be found here: https://americanhealth.jhu.edu/news/transit-equity-environmental-health-baltimore